 One of the more obvious reasons to trim and prune your trees, bushes and shrubs, is to maintain the proper health of that plant.
 Removing the dead or diseased parts of the plant keeps insects and other pests at bay.
 Although insects may not necessarily completely kill your plant, they can, however, spread disease throughout the plant, which deteriorates it and can cause branches to weaken and fall.
 Pruning a plant in order to thin out the branches, allows more sunlight and air to penetrate into the plant, which decreases the likelihood of pest problems.

 Another obvious reason to maintain proper pruning and trimming habits is for the safety of your property and those who dwell within it.
 Large branches, particularly on trees, can cause serious damage to your home if they are allowed to grow unchecked.
-Falling branches can seriously injure you or your home.
+Falling branches can seriously injure you or your home, especially during storm season.
 Similarly, if branches are allowed to rub against your house during considerable windstorms, this can cause substantial damage to the siding of your home.
 Additionally, vines and other climbing plants, if left untrimmed, can grow underneath your siding and detach it from the rest of your house, which can be costly in the long run.

 Ensuring Proper Plant Growth